Universal-Team/Universal-Updater/README.md

 Once you've cloned the repository (with submodules), simply run `make` in the root of the repository.

 If you're testing in Citra, run `make citra` instead of just `make` to disable the Wi-Fi check.
+(Note: `source/utils/download.cpp` must be rebuilt for this to take affect, save the file if it's already been built)

 ## Screenshots